juspay/hyper-sdk-react/README.md

     ....
 }
 ```

-Optionally, you can also provide an override for base SDK version present in plugin (the newer version among both would be considered).
+- You can also provide an override for base SDK version present in plugin (the newer version among both would be considered). - Optional
+- Exclude microSDKs provided with HyperSDK for given clientId by adding excludedMicroSDKs - Optional

 ### iOS